DaveBackus/Data_Bootcamp_Book/graphs1.md

 plt.plot(us.index, us['gdp'])
 plt.plot(us.index, us['pce'])
 ```
-(In IPython, both of these statements must be in the same cell.)
+(In IPython, both of these statements must be in the same cell for the lines to show up in the same figure.)

 If we want a bar chart we use
 ```python
 plt.bar(us.index, us['gdp'])
 ```